openmeteo/pthelma/doc/spatial.rst

    (i.e. that :samp:`mask.GetGeoTransform()[3]` and :samp:`[4]` are
    zero).

-.. function:: create_ogr_layer_from_stations(group, epsg, data_source, cache)
+.. function:: create_ogr_layer_from_timeseries(filenames, epsg, data_source)

    Creates and returns an :class:`ogr.Layer` with stations as its points.

-   *group* is a list of dictionaries; each dictionary is an Enhydris time series; it has keys *base_url*, *user*, *password*, and *id*.
-   Each time series refers to a station.
-This function retrieves the co-ordinates of each station from Enhydris (unless we have them cached), transforms them so that they are in the reference system specified by *epsg* (an integer), and creates a layer in the specified ogr *data_source* whose features are points; as many points as there are stations/timeseries; each point is also given a *timeseries_id* attribute. *cache* is a :class:`TimeseriesCache` object.
+   *files* is a sequence of filenames; each file must be a timeseries in :ref:`file format <fileformat>` that includes the Location header.
+This function transform the co-ordinates so that they are in the reference system specified by *epsg* (an integer), and creates a layer in the specified ogr *data_source* whose features are points; as many points as there are stations/timeseries; each point is also given a *filename* attribute.

-.. function:: h_integrate(group, mask, stations_layer, cache, date, output_dir, filename, date_fmt, funct, kwargs)
+.. function:: h_integrate(filenames, mask, stations_layer, date, output_filename, date_fmt, funct, kwargs)

    Given an area mask, a list of cached time series, and a layer with stations, performs spatial integration and writes the result to a